 Ireland 1776 – Sydney, New South Wales, Australia 1824

-Materials & Technique: drawings, graphite; ink; paper; watercolour drawing in watercolour and pen and black ink over black pencil Support: paper
+Materials & Technique: drawings, ink; paper; watercolour drawing in pen and ink and watercolour Support: thin smooth cream laid Whatman foolscap paper

 The life of convict artist Richard Browne endures in fragments.
 Newspaper clippings, notes scrawled in books and dormant curls of microform reveal a partial biography.